morarupasukaru/devdocs/backend/PostgreSQL.md

     * left value = _startup_ cost for this step to produce the first row
     * right value = _total_ cost for this step to produce all rows
   * goal is to identify which steps are expensive
-  * tip: existing index might be not used if sequential readings is more performant than lot of random accesses (and maybe index could be removed if never used)
+  * tip: existing index might be not used if sequential readings is more performant than a lot of random accesses (and maybe index could be removed if never used)
 * concurrency
   * ACID:
     [Atomicity](https://www.postgresql.org/docs/15/glossary.html#GLOSSARY-ATOMICITY),